PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-alpha1-available.md

 * Completely new API based on [API Platform](https://api-platform.com/).
 * Ability to include Symfony container in the front office.
 * Refactored back office layout, which is now rendered fully by Symfony.
+* Login page in the back office has been migrated to Symfony
 * Smaller and larger improvements throughout the system, which we will announce in the coming months.

 ### Symfony 6.4